EP021: Defining Yourself is a Journey Without a Solid Destination

-Silas: And it's something I like, run into with myself on a daily basis, you know, and it's possible if you're like are you familiar with this or whatever and we're all like, oh, kind of even though most of the time I'm No, you know what I mean, to these larger questions of about life or God or you know, being modified or your gender.
-Again, with the authority of like, I think when other people ask us a question and some sort of authority dynamic kicks in we want to give an answer but I think the best answer you can give is often something like I don't know enough to have an answer to this, or I just can't give you one.
-And again, just like kind of reimagining for ourselves what life can look like to just exist outside of these things we thought were definable or definitive.
+Silas: And it's something I run into with myself on a daily basis, and it's possible if you're like are you familiar with this or whatever and we're all like, oh, kind of even though most of the time I'm No, you know what I mean?
+To these larger questions of about life or God or being modified or your gender.
+Again, with the authority of like, I think when other people ask us a question and some sort of authority dynamic kicks in we want to give an answer but I think the best answer you can give is often something, I don't know enough to have an answer to this, or I just can't give you one and again, just like kind of reimagining for ourselves what life can look like to just exist outside of these things we thought were definable or definitive.

 Jessica: Yeah, exactly.
-And it also like when you release that, like, need to have an answer for everything, it also releases your societal need to have an opinion for everything too.
+And also, when you release that need to have an answer for everything, it also releases your societal need to have an opinion for everything too.
 It's a lot easier to get along with everybody because you're no longer forced to come up with these opinions on things that you don't even understand.

-Silas: Yeah, definitely.
-And also understanding that like, I know it changed all my relationship dynamics too, realizing like I don't need to know the answers or have answers to everything and like, I'm with other people or like, I'm having a hard time articulating this but yeah, I guess just going off of what you said, especially with like strangers that I don't know, too, or like when you meet someone, they're kind of hostile or whatever, and really just reminding yourself like, we're all just existing in this giant, chaotic scramble that is this universe, and none of us really know anything.
-I have a lot more patience, you know?
+Silas: Yeah, definitely and also understanding that, I know it changed all my relationship dynamics too, realizing I don't need to know the answers or have answers to everything and like, I'm with other people or I'm having a hard time articulating this but yeah, I guess just going off of what you said, especially with strangers that I don't know, too, or when you meet someone, they're kind of hostile or whatever, and really just reminding yourself we're all just existing in this giant, chaotic scramble that is this universe, and none of us really know anything.
+I have a lot more patience.

-Jessica: I have a lot more patience and I think I was picking up maybe with where you're going with the friends concept is my friendships have gotten stronger because when they come to me for advice, it's no longer like lecturing because you know, we learn relationship from our parents, and our first major relationship, whether it's a [inaudible 29:42] one is with your parental figure, and that involves some sort of lecturing, and one way or the other.
-And so as you're building like social connections with friends, and they're like, should I do this, you're like, no, you can't do this because this is wrong, or yes, you can do this because this is the right thing because my mom said, you know, and releasing that need, what I found is my friends will come to me and they're like, I did this thing and I'm like, Okay, how do you feel about it?
+Jessica: I have a lot more patience and I think I was picking up maybe with where you're going with the friends concept is my friendships have gotten stronger because when they come to me for advice, it's no longer lecturing because we learn relationship from our parents, and our first major relationship, whether it's a [inaudible 29:42] one is with your parental figure, and that involves some sort of lecturing, and one way or the other and so as you're building social connections with friends, and they're like, should I do this, you're like, no, you can't do this because this is wrong, or yes, you can do this because this is the right thing because my mom said and releasing that need, what I found is my friends will come to me and they're like, I did this thing and I'm like, Okay, how do you feel about it?
 And that's a huge shift that I've seen just becoming 24.

-Silas: Ah!
-Right going from a feeling place first or being like, I think that's the best question.
-Anyone listening, you take a piece of advice from this out all in all relationships when they talk about anything.
+Silas: Yeah, right!
+Going from a feeling place first or being like, I think that's the best question.
+Anyone listening, you take a piece of advice from this at all in all relationships when they talk about anything.
 I really think of the first question is just how are you feeling about it?
 That's the best advice I could offer anyone ever, no matter what relationship dynamic it is, and especially right now, in the current state of the world where everything is so scary, I think the best thing we can do is just try to get more in touch with our emotions.
-That's the best I've been able to do and I'm trying to do in all of this and like, yeah, same for everyone else.
+That's the best I've been able to do and I'm trying to do in all of this and yeah, same for everyone else.
 You're so right, though.
 That's exactly what I was trying to say with the parent and then the friend thing like -

 Jessica: [inaudible 31:00] picking up what your brain cannot.
-That's something that we're in a similar stage of life being in our early 20s, you know, socially, like sociologically speaking psychologically speaking, I am like thinking the stages of development.
+That's something that we're in a similar stage of life being in our early 20s socially, sociologically speaking, psychologically speaking, I am like thinking the stages of development.

-Jessica: I am like that's definitely a big one I've noticed is that like, shift from, I don't want to call it condescending, but this shift from like, black and white, okay, there's a lot more gray in the world and there's more perspectives than I thought and a lot of, like validity in everyone's opinion, you know, and so just kind of honoring that and especially in light of COVID when there's like so many feelings about it, and it's just like, hey, if you're upset about it, that's okay.
+Jessica: I am like that's definitely a big one I've noticed is that shift from, I don't want to call it condescending, but this shift from black and white, so okay, there's a lot more gray in the world and there's more perspectives than I thought and a lot of validity in everyone's opinion, and so just kind of honoring that and especially in light of COVID when there's so many feelings about it, and it's just like, hey, if you're upset about it, that's okay.
 If you're afraid, that's okay.
-If you're indifferent, that's okay, you know, all that matters is that I guess the best thing you can do for anyone who's coming to you with a problem is help them identify their own feelings and giving them a safe space to identify those.
+If you're indifferent, that's okay, all that matters is that I guess the best thing you can do for anyone who's coming to you with a problem is help them identify their own feelings and giving them a safe space to identify those.

-Jessica: Yeah, it's felt like a very like one worldness, you know, like, before it was like, Oh, these celebrities doing this and yes, there's some of that still, but a lot of it is like the politicians, they don't know what they're doing, the doctors, they don't know what they're doing.
+Jessica: Yeah, it's felt a very one worldness.
+Before it was like, Oh, these celebrities doing this and yes, there's some of that still, but a lot of it is like the politicians, they don't know what they're doing, the doctors, they don't know what they're doing.

 Silas: Yeah -

-Jessica: Celebrities like Madonna's like I'm gonna go outside and breathe the COVID air and I'm like, okay, you know, good for you.
+Jessica: Celebrities like Madonna's, I'm gonna go outside and breathe the COVID air and I'm like, okay, good for you.
 Nobody knows any more than anybody else and that's a very refreshing thing to see in the world that I hope is taken forward past the pandemic.
 Status has definitely been stripped away.
 We're all unemployed.
-The jobs that we thought were like, jobs that you get, if you can't be successful in a business office, you know, are now the wipe blood of the world.
+The jobs that we thought were like, jobs that you get, if you can't be successful in a business office are now the wipe blood of the world.